-A properly functioning immune system must be able to recognize foreign invaders among the multitude of cells in the body.
-This ability is essential to both fight infection and prevent autoimmune diseases.
+A properly functioning immune system must be able to recognize diseased cells and foreign invaders among the multitude of healthy cells in the body.
+This ability is essential to both prevent autoimmune diseases and fight infections and cancer.
 We study how a specific type of immune cells, known as T cells, are educated to make this distinction during development.

 New genetic research to understand racial disparity in cancers

 Cold Spring Harbor Laboratory will study the genetic contributions of ethnicity to colon, endometrial, and pancreas cancers in African Americans.

 Understanding the inner workings of the human heart